Considering Suicide? STOP!

 To access slower internet help, contact Samaritans.
 Samaritans is a British institution providing free and confidential suicide intervention.
 To talk to a Samaritan by phone, get the number at their web site: for the Welsh Language, rest of world.

 If you have a friend or a loved one who is suicidal:

 - What Can I Do To Help Someone Who May Be Suicidal?

 - Myths About Suicide

 a.
 Myth: "The people who talk about it don't do it."
 Studies have found that more than 75% of all completed suicides did things in the few weeks or months prior to their deaths to indicate to others that they were in deep despair.
 Anyone expressing suicidal feelings needs immediate attention.

 c.
-"Those problems weren't enough to commit suicide over," is often said by people who knew a completed suicide.
+"Those problems weren't enough to die by suicide over," is often said by people who knew a person who completed suicide.
 You cannot assume that because you feel something is not worth being suicidal about, that the person you are with feels the same way.
 It is not how bad the problem is, but how badly it's hurting the person who has it.

 2. REMEMBER: SUICIDAL BEHAVIOR IS A CRY FOR HELP

 Myth: "If someone is going to kill himself, nothing can stop him."
 The fact that a person is still alive is sufficient proof that part of him wants to remain alive.
 The suicidal person is ambivalent - part of him wants to live and part of him wants not so much death as he wants the pain to end.
 It is the part that wants to live that tells another "I feel suicidal."
 If a suicidal person turns to you it is likely that he believes that you are more caring, more informed about coping with misfortune, and more willing to protect his confidentiality.
 No matter how negative the manner and content of his talk, he is doing a positive thing and has a positive view of you.